mahmedk91/Translations-Caching/README.md

 ### Pre-caching

 Pre-caching needs to be asynchronous to keep the translation API fast.
 We needed a message broker and a service to publish-subscribe messages.
 We use Celery with RabbitMQ broker.
-Celery has inbuild support for Django.
+Celery has inbuild support for Django and comes preconfigured with 4 workers.

 ### Stats middleware

 We needed to measure improvement in the response time when the translation is cached.
 Thankfully, with Django we can write custom middleware to do something before and after the response.
 We wrote a stats middleware which logs the time elapsed for processing the request.
-It makes it easy to measure request time and see the advantage to caching and pre-caching.
+It makes it easy to measure request time and see the advantage to caching and pre-caching in our architecture.

 ## Setup

 ### Tools needed

-- pip
+- Python3 and pip
 - virtualenv running Python3
 - running RabbitMQ server - https://www.rabbitmq.com/download.html